 Malaria is a preventable and curable disease.
-Awareness and precautions, especially before travelling to an area endemic for malaria, is important for prevention of malaria.
-Travellers are most susceptible to bringing back infections.
-For example in 2010, over 1,700 travellers were diagnosed with malaria after returning to the UK.
+Awareness and precautions, especially before traveling to an area endemic for malaria, are important for the prevention of malaria.
+Travelers are most susceptible to bringing back infections.
+For example in 2010, over 1,700 travelers were diagnosed with malaria after returning to the UK.
 Most of these cases were acquired in Africa.

-There is a four step approach to prevention of malaria:
+There is a four-step approach to the prevention of malaria:

 2. Prevention of mosquito bites.
 A single bite is enough to transmit malaria infection.
 Adequate protection against mosquito bites is important.
-Simple measures like wearing covered clothes, using a mosquito net and using an insect repellent helps in preventing bites.
+Simple measures like wearing covered clothes, using a mosquito net, and using an insect repellent help in preventing bites.
 Complete avoidance of bites is not possible however the number of bites may be reduced as much as possible.

 Covered clothes also help prevent bites.
-Light colored, loose fitting, trousers, rather than shorts, and shirts with long sleeves are preferable particularly during early evening and at night when mosquitoes prefer to feed.
+Light-colored, loose-fitting, trousers, rather than shorts, and shirts with long sleeves are preferable particularly during the early evening and at night when mosquitoes prefer to feed.

 3. Antimalaria tablets for prevention of infection.
-A complete course of prescribed medication before, during and after travel is important in prevention of acquiring infections.
-This is called chemoprophylaxis and is useful for travellers.
+A complete course of prescribed medication before, during, and after travel is important in the prevention of acquiring infections.
+This is called chemoprophylaxis and is useful for travelers.

 Antimalarials are not 100% effective so taking steps to avoid bites is also important.
-Commonly prescribed drugs include Chloroquine, doxycycline, mefloquine, primaquin and atovaquone plus proguanil (Malarone) etc. Choloroquine needs to be taken for four weeks after return from travel.
+Commonly prescribed drugs include Chloroquine, doxycycline, mefloquine, primaquine, and atovaquone plus proguanil (Malarone), etc. Chloroquine needs to be taken for four weeks after return from travel.
 Malarone may be taken for one week after return.

-4. Immediate diagnosis after onset of symptoms helps prevent complications of malaria.
-Symptoms could appear after a year after travelling and this needs to be considered while diagnosing and treating malaria.
-Further Reading
+4. Immediate diagnosis after the onset of symptoms helps prevent complications of malaria.
+Symptoms could appear after a year of traveling and this needs to be considered while diagnosing and treating malaria.